Bad Powers

 GULLIBILITY [M:MKP:B] GIVES PLAN AWAY Marcus Porter (Bad Powers)

-You have the power of innocence.
+You have the weakness of innocence.
 Your opponent selects his challenge card only after you have revealed yours.

 History: The Gullibility do not believe in hiding anything and still have not caught onto the fact that other races do.
 The current debate in the halls of the Gullible Grand-Fallozal center about whether the consistent string of loses and pyric victories stem from amazing bad luck, or a bad batch of Krunfle sauce biscuits distributed to the troops.
 This debate is further complicated by the furor caused the revelation by a foreign diplomat that in an effort to deny their very existence, dictionary manufacturers across the cosmos have removed their very name from the dictionary.